kh-bilal/Data-Science-Portfolio/README.md

 - ### Web Scraping Projects
   - [Scrape Amazon Product Data and Prices](https://github.com/kh-bilal/Data-Science-Portfolio/Web-Scraping-Projects/Scraping-Amazon.ipynb): A fast and simple way to scrape Amazon Website.
   - [Web scraping from Remax](https://github.com/kh-bilal/Data-Science-Portfolio/Web-Scraping-Projects/Scraping-Remax.ipynb): In this project: I Scraped all the search results from one of the main real estate websites in Montreal (where I live) and build a database with all the listings found.

+- ### Micro Projects:

+I also dabble in all other kinds of technology.
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at khomri.bilal@gmail.com